mvcds/AI4Devs-design-1-sr-01/LTI-MVCDS/prompts.md

 Output: a markdown file with the task result

 Feel free to ask for more information, examples, or clarifications if needed.

+# Asking for functionalities

+Task: describe the main functionalities